Caboolture, Queensland: Geography

-Caboolture is an urban centre or satellite city approximately 44 km north of Brisbane, the state capital of Queensland.
+Caboolture is a major urban centre of the Moreton Bay local government area.
+It is located approximately 44 km north of Brisbane, the state capital of Queensland.
 Caboolture is now considered to be the northernmost urban area of the greater Brisbane metropolitan region within South East Queensland, and it marks the end of the Brisbane suburban commuter railway service along the North Coast railway line.

 The urban extent of the town of Caboolture is not formally defined but is generally regarded as including the following suburbs: